eialjama/sgRNApoolanalyzer/README.md

 NGS CRISPR and Sequence Exact and Misaligned comparison.R - takes counts from both scripts and aligns both by crispr ID and sequence to output excel that shows ratios of miscalls vs exact alignments.

 NGS Exact vs Misaligned pipeline.R - File that runs other scrits in order.

+Reference - File that contains target name and sequence to check for within dataset